Shipping

 • Check product dimensions aren't exceeding parcel limits

-• Verify packaging_mode isn't set to "Pallets Only"
+• Verify packaging mode isn't set to "Pallets Only"

 • Review individual product package_type settings